emmawing/emmawing.github.io/_pages/resources.md

 <h2>Resources</h2>

-These unofficial materials are intended for members of SOLab and Altmann Lab.
+These are unofficial materials intended for members of SOLab.

 <h3>Online experiment help</h3>